-2. What is a Consumer Directed Care (CDC) Home Care Package?
+5. What does a Consumer Directed Care (CDC) Home Care Package mean?

-It’s essential you understand this concept because when you understand it, and I mean really understand Consumer Directed Care, you realise how much power the Government has given elderly Australians.
+It’s essential you understand the concept of what Consumer Directed Care means because when you understand it, and I mean really understand Consumer Directed Care, you realise how much power the Government has given senior Australians and their adult children to negotiate better aged care services.

 “Consumer Directed Care is the Government paying for in home care services and if you want more, you pay extra”.

 WRONG!
-That is as it has always been for the last 21 years.
+That is what in home care has always been for the last 20 years.
 THAT IS NOT Consumer Directed Home Care.

-Consumer Directed Care (CDC) is a major national reform of the aged care industry that started on 1 July 2015 and finally became fully operational on 27 February 2017 when the elder was “directly assigned” their Home Care Package and handed the power to transfer their Government funding to an Approved Provider who provides better value, better service and more hours of in home care largely paid for by the Federal Government.
+Consumer Directed Care (CDC) is a major national reform of the aged care industry that started on 1 July 2015 and became fully operational on 27 February 2017 when the Elder was “directly assigned” their Home Care Package and given the power to transfer their Government funding to any Approved Provider who provides better quality Caregivers, better value, better service and more hours of in home care, paid for by the Federal Government.
+In other words, Government Funded seniors were given the power that self-funded seniors have always enjoyed.

-Consumer Directed Care reforms have stripped power away from the Current Old School Approved Providers and given that same power and control to the consumer… to the elder and his/her advocate or Enduring Guardians.
+Consumer Directed Care reforms have stripped power away from the Current Old School Approved Providers and given that same power and control to the consumer… to the Elder and his/her advocate or Enduring Guardian.

 And like all areas of life, it’s the people who become educated and informed who are more likely to understand their rights and exercise the greatest control over the aged care solutions offered to them.
 They are the people who will benefit the most from these brilliant and empowering reforms.